What is an endurance or sportive bike?

 Aside from the geometry there are a whole load of different features that different manufacturers build into their endurance bikes to try and make them stand out from the crowd.

 One of the most popular such features is the use of some sort of suspension or vibration dampening technology to reduce the amount of road buzz that is transmitted through the frame and into your body.
-Two of the most well-known are Trek’s Isospeed decoupler technology and Specialized’s Zertz inserts, although there are other similar systems used by the likes of Pinarello and Lapierre.
+Two of the most well-known are Trek's Isospeed decoupler technology and Specialized's Future Shock or Zertz inserts, although there are other similar systems used by the likes of Pinarello and Lapierre.

 Watch: how to dress like a cyclist

-However, other manufacturers create comfortable endurance bikes by working with the carbon-fibre lay ups of the frames to build flex into areas like the seatstays and top tube while other areas of the frame are stiffened up to to make sure that power transfer isn’t hindered.
+However, other manufacturers create comfortable endurance bikes by working with the carbon-fiber lay ups of the frames to build flex into areas like the seatstays and top tube while other areas of the frame are stiffened up to to make sure that power transfer isn't hindered.

 What components should I look out for on an endurance bike?